10 Best Nickelodeon Shows Of The 90s

-The 90s were a decade filled with entertainment that was ironic and cynical.
+The 90s were were defined by entertainment that was ironic and cynical.
 After the hollow optimism of the 80s, it’s only logical that things would take a dramatic turn in the opposite direction.
 Goodbye Family Ties and Bananarama, hello Seinfeld and Nirvana.
-I think that in a lot of ways, children’s television programming reflects that change in mood.
-If you grew up in the 90s, you watched some weird shows for kids.
+In a lot of ways, children’s television programming reflects that change in mood.
+If you grew up in the 90s, it’s pretty nailed on that you watched some weird shows for kids.

-So really, is it any wonder that as adults, a lot of us have an offbeat, eccentric sense of humor?
+It was those shows that inspired the offbeat, eccentric sense of humor that has defined our generation.
 If you were exposed to Ren & Stimpy as a child, that’s going to affect how you see the world.
 Maybe it’s even why we have so many “hipster” type people in our generation.
-We used to watch a popsicle stick named Stick Stickley — if that’s not hipster entertainment, I don’t know what is.
+We used to watch a popsicle stick named Stick Stickley – if that’s not hipster entertainment, I don’t know what is.